What are CSGA One Day Tournaments?

 The CSGA awards a One Day Tournament Player of the Year in both the Open and Senior Divisions, Gross and Net.
 Players will accumulate points based on their finishes in One Day Tournaments throughout the season.
 A total of $4,000 in merchandise certificates donated by Chris Cote's Golf Shop will be awarded to the top three finishers in each division, for a total of twelve winners!

 Yes, the Rules of Golf govern play at CSGA One Day Tournaments but your knowledge of the Rules should not deter you from participating.
 Rules Officials are on hand to assist you during and after your round.

-Players who finish in the money, usually the top four finishers in the gross and net categories of both the Open and Senior division, will receive an email the day after the event.
+Players who finish in the money, usually the top four finishers in the gross and net categories of both the Open and Senior division, will receive an email shortly after the event.
 The email will notify them of how much merchandise credit they earned, and will include a certificate attachment that they should bring with them to the host club Pro Shop to redeem their winnings.

 The CSGA, in conjunction with the host club, makes every attempt to play the golf tournament as scheduled and therefore, will seldom cancel an event in advance based on the forecast.
 Events are cancelled solely because the course has become unplayable, or conditions are not safe for the players.
-There are three places to look for a message on the morning of the event to see if your tournament has been delayed or cancelled: 1) an email or text message will be sent to the contact information you submitted with your registration; 2) a "flash message" will be scrolling on top of the Tournament Home Page at the link where you received your tee time and pairings; 3) a message will be posted on the Home Page of our website, Csgalinks.org, however please note that this posting will have about a twenty minute delay from the first two places due to the website system capabilities and should not be relied upon as your first notification.
+There are three places to look for a message on the morning of the event to see if your tournament has been delayed or cancelled: 1) an email message will be sent to the contact information you submitted with your registration; 2) a "flash message" will be scrolling on top of the Tournament Home Page at the link where you received your tee time and pairings; 3) a message will be posted on the Home Page of our website, Csgalinks.org, however please note that the website posting will have about a twenty minute delay from the other two places due to the system capabilities and should not be relied upon as your first notification.